Published Answer

 RPIP-5 describes the RPDAO as the main mechanism for broad community engagement, sentiment capture, and overall project governance.
 RPIP-4 then explains how Snapshot-based community voting is used for governance proposals and how successful votes are treated as adopted resolutions.

-So community governance is not just advisory discussion.
-It is the layer where broad protocol and meta-governance intent is formally expressed and adopted.
+So community governance is not just informal forum discussion.
+It is the layer where broad protocol or meta-governance intent is formalized.
+But it is still important to separate adopted intent from the later question of who or what actually executes the change.

 What the oDAO and pDAO control

 RPIP-5 assigns oracle-related record-keeping and certain operational duties to the oDAO.
-Rocket Pool's node docs also show the oDAO making and executing proposals around its own duties and parameters.
+Rocket Pool's node docs also show the oDAO making, voting on, and executing proposals inside that operational domain.

 RPIP-5 also says the pDAO is responsible for protocol parameters and smart-contract upgrades.
-But it is careful to note that fully on-chain pDAO governance was not yet implemented there, which means governance authority and implementation path do not always line up in the simplest possible way.
+But it is careful to distinguish that conceptual governance authority from the exact implementation path available at the time.
+That is why governance authority and immediate on-chain execution do not always line up in the simplest possible way.

 What governance control does not mean

-Governance control does not mean every idea on the forum instantly changes the protocol.
+Governance control does not mean every forum idea instantly changes the protocol, and it does not mean every successful vote is the entire story by itself.
 RPIPs, Snapshot votes, DAO roles, and implementation status all matter separately.